flavienbwk/book-devops/README.md

 This repo hosts a book written by a SRE/DevOps engineer, [me](https://berwick.fr).
 So I had to make it gitops-compliant.

-While you will be able to order the physical version soon, this is the digital/raw copy of it.
+While you will be able to order the physical version soon, this is the digital interactive copy of it.

 ## Summary